OKLAB2016/peptide-matcher/README.md

 Bundles are generated with [PyInstaller](https://pyinstaller.readthedocs.io/) as implemented in the `distribute.py` script.

-### alphafold\_human pipeline
+### alphafold\_dssp pipeline

-A [snakemake](https://snakemake.readthedocs.io/) workflow for generation of the fasta database containing structural information is supplied in `alphafold_human`.
+A [snakemake](https://snakemake.readthedocs.io/) workflow for generation of the fasta database containing structural information is supplied in `alphafold_dssp`.
 The databases used were [swisspot's human proteome](https://www.uniprot.org/proteomes/UP000005640) and pdb structures from [alphafold](https://www.alphafold.ebi.ac.uk/download) v.2 of the human proteome.

 ## How to use

 ![interface](doc/interface.png)

 Two files are needed: the database in fasta format with optional structural annotations for each position and a plain list of peptide sequences.
-Examples are provided in `alphafold_human/example`.
+Examples are provided in `alphafold_dssp/example`.

 The optional structural annotations should follow a custom format.
 The database generated based on alphafold's models for the human proteome in swissprot is distributed with each [release](https://github.com/alephreish/peptide-matcher/releases/).

-The results of the peptide matching are returned to the GUI and can be saved as xlsx (see example output in `alphafold_human/example/output.xlsx`).
+The results of the peptide matching are returned to the GUI and can be saved as xlsx (see example output in `alphafold_dssp/example/output.xlsx`).
 For each peptide the following output is generated:

 | Field          | Description                                    | Example                       | Values                                            |
 |----------------|------------------------------------------------|-------------------------------|---------------------------------------------------|